David-Way/david-way.github.io/content/blog/how-to-trick-rocks-into-doing-math/how-to-trick-rocks-into-doing-math.md

 ---
-title: How CPUs are made
+title: How to trick rocks into doing math
-description: This is a post on My Blog about agile frameworks.
+description: This is a post on My Blog about product design.
 date: 2021-07-07
 tags:
   - writing exercise